Jesse Greer, Sr. Makes a Confession of Faith

 Jesse, my generation's 4th great grandfather, did not write a book such as St. Augustine's Confessions, but Jesse in a long and laborious paragraph, described his own faith experience.
 Sometime in the 19th Century in a school notebook, Jesse Greer, Jr. copied from notes his father had written, Jesse Sr.'s anguished confession of sin and contrition.
 What 'sins' this father of 17 children by one wife had to confess, we know little other than his cursing and drinking.
 He mentions in passing 'all kinds of sin' which we leave to imagination but suspect they were relatively minor - no murder or horse thieving!

 Below copied, with Jesse's imaginative spelling and capitalization intact, is that confession as transcribed by Mary Floy Katzman, and on the web site, A Gathering of Greers.
-The original is held by Annie Greer Heaton of Heaton, North Carolina, but I have a copy (see July 16, 2011 post) and a much better one is available at the Center for Appalachian Studies in Boone, North Carolina.
+The original was held by the late Annie Greer Heaton of Heaton, North Carolina, but I have a copy and a much better one is available at the Center for Appalachian Studies in Boone, North Carolina.
 Note that Jesse begins by referring to himself in the 3rd person.
 Although only one paragraph, to ease our reading, I have broken this into many paragraphs.

 A Smawl travil of Jesse Grear